5 Tips to Help Your Baby Fall Asleep Without Being Held

 While the Moro reflex is a natural part of your baby’s development, it can disrupt sleep, as the sudden jerking movements often wake them up.
 This is where swaddling comes in!

 Swaddling helps by gently wrapping your baby’s arms close to their body, which limits the flailing movement that can occur during the Moro reflex.
+This will help your baby fall asleep without being held.

 The snug feeling of the swaddle mimics the secure environment of the womb, helping to calm your baby and keep them asleep for longer stretches—leading to more peaceful naps and better nighttime sleep!